sebastianmurf/Innovatek_PCB_5.0_001/PCB 5.0 FW/Readme.txt

 R3.2 over R3.1 according to Guillermo Email dated: 15.01.2022
 below bug of 3.1 resolved.
 1d> If the EC zero error is not resolved after doing a PCB reset, then trigger the EC ZERO ERROR alarm and send the system to IDLE mode.
-NOT Functioning Properly – when system goes into IDLE mode after doing the PCB reset, it has been observed that an infinite flush-shunt occurs.
+NOT Functioning Properly Â– when system goes into IDLE mode after doing the PCB reset, it has been observed that an infinite flush-shunt occurs.
 When a DiUse is in IDLE mode, NONE of the relays should be ON other than the buzzer(spare) every 5 mins.
 When testing, I suggest you replicate the EC ZERO ERROR by disconnecting the EC probe.
 2. WIFI NAME Limit: Change the limit on WIFI Name from 16 to 32 characters.
-DONE NOT Functioning Properly – When WIFI name is longer than 13 characters, the WIFI name address gets corrupted and the WIFI Password is added to the WIFI Name.
+DONE NOT Functioning Properly Â– When WIFI name is longer than 13 characters, the WIFI name address gets corrupted and the WIFI Password is added to the WIFI Name.
 As an example, look at the attached photos.
-WIFI Name should only be “iphone12341111”; however, the WIFI Password is added to it:”iphone12341111zzzzzzzzzz12345678”.
+WIFI Name should only be Â“iphone12341111Â”; however, the WIFI Password is added to it:Â”iphone12341111zzzzzzzzzz12345678Â”.
 3. EC Limit: Change the limit on EC target from a max of 2000 to a max of 5000.
 DONE.
 Works.
 4. Wait Name: Replace Wait with Stand By.
-DONE Incomplete – one of the screens is still showing “Wait”.
+DONE Incomplete Â– one of the screens is still showing Â“WaitÂ”.
 The screen that shows the EC shows Wait instead of Stand By.
 A video has been sent to your WhatsApp.

 R3.1 over R3.0 according to Guillermo Email dated: 22.12.2021
 1. EC ZERO ERROR Self-Resolve Logic: The zero ec alarm has been activating on a few systems, both DiUse and DiEntry.
 It has been occurring at random times and root cause has not been yet identified.
 I have learnt through testing that a PCB reset will fix this error; therefore, we would like to implement this PCB reset as a temporary fix.
 Below is the logic:
     1a.
 If an EC Zero Error occurs, activate a counter, and start a cycle count.
-Name this cycle count “ EC ZERO Cycles” and make it a variable.
+Name this cycle count Â“ EC ZERO CyclesÂ” and make it a variable.
 As a default set it to 3 cycles.
 Add this variable to setpoints.
     1b.
 If the system runs for X cycles and the EC zero Error is still there, do a PCB reset and reset counter.
     1c.
 If the EC zero error is resolved before reaching X cycles, reset counter.
     1d.
 If the EC zero error is not resolved after doing a PCB reset, then trigger the EC ZERO ERROR alarm and send the system to IDLE mode.